Kung0605/Debug-Support-for-Aquila-core/readme.md

 -------------------------------------- | --------------------------------------------------------------------------------------
 Hardware trigger        | Support up to 32 breakpoints, while watchpoint are not implemented currently.
 System Bus Access (SBA)  | Not supported at this time.
-User Authentication | Not supported at this time.
-Program buffer for hart to run any instruction | Supported.
+Program buffer for core to run any instruction | Supported.
 Multiple hart support | Not supported at this time.
-Abstract Command | Support to access GPR.
+Abstract Command | Support to access GPR. other type can be done by program buffer

 ## System overview
 ![block diagram of debug module](./doc/Block_diagram.png)